 A normal human conversation involves two people exchanging ideas in real time.
 One says something.
 The other responds.

-With text messages, the long periods of waiting - wondering whether a message has been seen and wondering how it's being received - creates a lot of stress in my brain.
+With text messages, the long periods of waiting and wondering if a message has been seen and wondering how it's being received create a lot of stress in my brain.
 I will often assume the worst of silence.

-Even when all rational thought points in a benign direction, I will assume someone hates me, is ignoring me, or that the delay in reply will result in some kind of massively negative outcome.
+Even when all rational thought points in a benign direction, I will assume someone hates me, is ignoring me, or that the delay in reply will result in some kind of massively negative physical or relational catastrophe.

-I could spend months or years trying to correct this mental circuitry.
-Or I can just implement a daily time block on text messages and have some peace and quiet at night so I can sleep better.
+I could spend months, or years, trying to correct this mental circuitry.
+Or I could just implement a daily time block on text messages and have some peace and quiet at night so I can sleep better.
 Better sleep helps me stay calmer and allows my body time to heal from workouts, grow muscle, and restore whatever needs restoring.

 I like to learn.
 I like to read.
-The internet gives me unfettered access to more information than I can soak in.
+The internet gives me unfettered access to more information than I can soak up.
 Ever.
-So whenever there's something I want to learn about, I often get sucked deep into information rabbit holes...
+So whenever there's something I want to learn about, I often get sucked deep into information rabbit holes.

 And I know I'm not the only one.

-I also find that without limits, I will visit specific news and blog sites that feed me lots of interesting information that makes me feel smart...but that ultimately keep me feeling fearful and stressed out.
+I also find that without limits, I will visit specific news and blog sites that make me feel smart, but that also ultimately keep me feeling fearful and stressed out.

-News, finance, and environmentally focused sites/blogs/podcasts are titillating and satisfying in some way, but they do not bestow a sense of peace and calm.
+News, finance, and environmentally focused content sites are titillating and satisfying in some way, but they do not bestow a sense of peace and calm.

-More fear and stress means my body (and yours) feels tense and cruddy.
+More fear and stress make my body (and yours) feel tense and cruddy.

 I have met people who claim never to be caught in internet rabbit holes.
-If that's you, this block may not be necessary.
-But it might be a good thing to try if you even suspect you have a problem with internet rabbit holes, you should experiment with blocking internet access.
+If that's you, this block may not be necessary (but you are probably a unicorn).
+If you even suspect you have a problem with internet rabbit holes, you should experiment with blocking internet access.

-I used to have a major addiction/compulsion problem with email.
+I used to have a major addiction to, or compulsion problem with, email.
 I used to check it incessantly all day.
 I'd check it when I woke up.
 I'd check it before bed.

 So I took a drastic step.
 I blocked access to email on my phone.
-I didn't have any email accounts saved on my phone.
-If I wanted to check email, I had to do it at a computer.
+If I wanted to check email, I had to do it on a computer.
 This meant I wasn't getting irritated and stressed by emails all day.
 And it meant that when I did read emails, I could actually respond to them with a full keyboard (instead of getting annoyed with the smartphone keyboard).

-After doing that for a little while, I found I had managed to break my email addiction.
-When I allowed it back on my phone I was able use it for receipts, confirmations, order pickups, etc. without feeling the need to check email constantly throughout the day.
-These days, I never check email on my phone unless there's a specific one I'm waiting on.
+After blocking email for a little while, I found I had managed to break my addiction.
+When I allowed email back on my phone, I was able to use it for receipts, confirmations, and order pickups without feeling the need to check other email constantly throughout the day.
+These days, I rarely check email on my phone unless there's a specific message I'm waiting on.

 People often underestimate the importance of stress levels in the development of chronic tension and chronic physical pain.

 If you are constantly feeling hyper-alert, vigilant, and tense, your muscles will reflect that.
 That constant tension will impact your physical comfort and mobility.
-That may manifest in the shoulders, the back, the hips, or any other area where your muscles can stiffen or atrophy.
+That may manifest in your shoulders, back, hips, or any other area where your muscles can stiffen or atrophy.

-If you're on a journey to free yourself from chronic pain and you're thinking about cutting your body, take a moment to look carefully at your life.
+If you're on a journey to free yourself from chronic pain and you're thinking about surgery, take a moment to look carefully at your life.

 High stress levels driven by our daily exposure to convenient technologies can contribute to and aggravate chronic back, shoulder, and hip pain.